saeedSarpas/AnkiLanguageDeckGenerator/README.md

 For users interested in further customization, follow these guidelines to create new Anki styles and decks:

-- **Custom Styles:** To create a new style, navigate to the `anki_language_deck_generator.anki.styles` directory.
+- **Custom Styles:** To create a new style, navigate to the `anki_ai_helper.anki.styles` directory.
 Duplicate an existing style (e.g., `two_sentence_puzzler.py`) template and rename it to your preference.
 Modify the CSS and back and front cards definition within the file to achieve your desired look and feel for the Anki cards.

 - **Custom Decks:** Creating a custom deck involves defining the fields and templates for your Anki cards.
-Navigate to `anki_language_deck_generator.anki` and duplicate an existing deck (e.g., `ai_sprach_meister.py`).
+Navigate to `anki_ai_helper.anki` and duplicate an existing deck (e.g., `ai_sprach_meister.py`).

 Please open a pull request if you believe your new deck can help other people.